 As a result of the introduction of the Post 16 Audit Code of Practice, the Institute is no longer required to have an internal audit function.
 The Audit & Risk Committee appointed BDO LLP during 2015 to provide internal audit services and this contract came to end during 2023.
-The Audit & Risk Committee has decided not to appoint new internal auditors.
-Instead, the Institute will undertake reviews using the services of individual specialists, to provide assurance in high risk areas.
+The Audit & Risk Committee decided not to appoint new internal auditors.
+Instead, the Institute undertakes reviews using the services of individual specialists, to provide assurance in high risk areas.
+During the year four reviews were commissioned in the following areas: an external Board Governance review; a mock funding body audit; an Information Technology security posture review and an IT penetration testing review.

 Under the Code of Practice, the Institute is required to have a Board Assurance Framework in place.
 The creation of this is a task that was taken on by the Audit & Risk Committee, with the assistance of the Executive.
 The Board Assurance Framework is a useful tool for Boards and brings together the relevant information about the risks to the Board's strategic objectives.
 It aims to cover all the areas of City Lit's operations and informs Governors on how the Institute is working according to the strategic direction set.
 It also sets out what specific parts Governors play in doing this, as a Governing Body, and through the various Committees.
 The framework acts as an overarching control document to help see that City Lit's strategy is being executed.
 One aspect of that is checking that mechanisms are in place should things go wrong, which is a central part of the risk management process.
-The framework also acts to focus the work of internal audit.
+The framework also acts to focus the work of the independent assurance programme.